<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=10643465&amp;fmt=gif">

 Content Team

-As of spring 2026, the FBI warns that when remote access fails, SRG sends an actor physically to the victim's office, convincing staff to plug in an external drive under the guise of IT maintenance.
+In a May 26 FLASH alert, the FBI warns that when remote access fails, SRG sends an actor physically to the victim's office, convincing staff to plug in an external drive under the guise of IT maintenance.
 Data is then quietly exfiltrated using legitimate tools like WinSCP or Rclone — making traditional antivirus detection unlikely.

 Source: Infosecurity Magazine